 Okay.

-Now we know the exoneration for Hillary, they began writing it in May of 2016.
+Now, the next part of this is in all your years as a prosecutor, now we know the exoneration for Hillary, they began writing it in May of 2016.

-When the FBI, as biased as Peter Strzok was against Trump and for Hillary, who should win a hundred million a zero, when they finally get around July 2nd, 2016, the interviewing Hillary, uh, she was allowed two of her aides, including Cheryl Mills, to be in the room to help her.
+Do you ever recall a situation where people that had been granted certain immunities involving this very same case, when the FBI, as biased as Peter Strzok was against Trump and for Hillary, who should win $100 million to zero, when they finally get around July 2nd, 2016 to interviewing Hillary, she was allowed two of her aides, including Cheryl Mills, to be in the room to help her.

-You ever hear of that happening during an interrogation or an investigation of the FBI, that other people, friends involved in it, witnesses involved in it, are allowed to sit there while the interrogation goes forward.
+You ever hear of that happening during an interrogation or an investigation of the FBI, that other people, friends involved in it, witnesses involved in it, are allowed to sit there while the interrogation goes forward?

 I've never heard of that.

-Uh I've argued that that was against the law because uh Cheryl Mills and Heather Samuelson, those are the names I remember off the top of my head.
+No, in fact, Sean, it's not only against common sense and normal FBI and Justice Department practice, I've argued that that was against the law because Cheryl Mills and Heather Samuelson, those are the names I remember off the top of my head.

 It was Heather Samuelson.

-But even if those statutes didn't exist, you would never let somebody who was a witness to the very transaction that that's under investigation sit there while you interviewed the main principal, and you certainly wouldn't do it under circumstances where you know you're letting them be lawyers for them.
+But even if those statutes didn't exist, you would never let somebody who was a witness to the very transaction that's under investigation sit there while you interviewed the main principal.

 That's ridiculous.

-Now let's go to Jim Comey and the removal of those classified documents, the notes that he had taken after the meeting at Trump Tower, one month after he was fired.
+Now let's go to Jim Comey and the removal of those classified documents, the notes that he had taken after the meeting at Trump Tower one month after he was fired.

-Uh, we know the FBI went to his home, retrieved those documents, and interviewed him, interrogated him, whatever phrase you want to use, and that they believe he showed a lack of candor.
+We know the FBI went to his home, retrieved those documents, and interviewed him, interrogated him, whatever phrase you want to use, and that they believe he showed a lack of candor.

-Two of them were, as they call it, up classified by the FBI after they they obtained uh possession of them, and we don't know whether, although we think it's probably not true, that the one we know he leaked to the press is one of the ones that they consider to be classified.
+And we don't know whether, although we think it's probably not true, that the one we know he leaked to the press is one of the ones that they consider to be classified.

 I hadn't heard that the agents thought that he lacked candor when he interviewed them.

-Bruce Org gave a dire warning to everybody in twenty sixteen, you know about Kathleen Kavlack at the State Department warning.
+Bruce Orr gave a dire warning to everybody in 2016.

-Uh we now know that the dossier author doesn't stand by his own dossier.
+We now know that the dossier author doesn't stand by his own dossier.

-To me, I see nothing but premeditated fraud against the Pfizer court for the purpose of denying one individual's constitutional rights and civil liberties, and on the second side of that, a backdoor into all things Trump campaign, later Trump transition, and later even the Trump presidency through Carter Page's email contacts.
+And on the second side of that, a backdoor into all things Trump campaign, later Trump transition, and later even the Trump presidency through Carter Page's email contacts.

-Yeah, well, I think that they absolutely withheld material information from the court, and I think i I if I were investigating this, I would be investigating whether some of the things that they said to the court were black and white lies in the sense that they were not only uh inaccurate information, but the agents had to have known that it was inaccurate when they when they presented it to the court.
+And I think if I were investigating this, I would be investigating whether some of the things that they said to the court were black and white lies in the sense that they were not only inaccurate information, but the agents had to have known that it was inaccurate when they presented it to the court.

 The problem with prosecuting this as an overarching scheme is they say that their theory here was that because Steele had provided them with accurate information before in connection with the FIFA soccer investigation, that they were entitled to assume that he was giving them accurate information this time.

-Doesn't it say on top of a FISA application verified?
+Doesn't it say on top of a FISA application, verified?

 Doesn't that mean that there has to be some attempt at verification?

-And when Steele testified in an interrogatory under oath in Great Britain and said he has no idea if any of it's true, that even simply asking him would have been due diligence.
+And when Steele testified in an interrogatory under oath in Great Britain and said he has no idea if any of it's true, that even simply asking him would have been due diligence?

 Sean, that's what you think, and that's what I think.